 Follow the guidance from ISO/IEC TR 24772-1:2019 clause 6.21.5.

-Use absolute imports , where the full path is specified, in preference to relative imports.
+Use the full path for imports, in preference to relative paths.

 When using the import statement, rather than use the from X import * form (which imports all of module X’s attributes into the importing program’s namespace), instead explicitly name the attributes that you want to import (for example, from X import a, b, c) so that variables, functions and classes are not inadvertently overlaid.